shivam-methi/JavaScript/Interview Questions/testing questions.md

 - #### Continuous Reporting and Stakeholder Communication:
   - Keep stakeholders informed about the progress, blockers, and any critical defects found.
   - This helps in making informed decisions about extending time if needed.

+### Q: what will be your approach if you found a major bug before release?
+- #### Immediate Bug Reporting:
+  - First, I would immediately log the bug in the defect tracking tool (e.g., JIRA), ensuring that I provide detailed information, including steps to reproduce, screenshots, logs, and any other relevant data that can help developers diagnose the issue quickly.
+  - Since it’s a major bug, I would categorize it appropriately, marking it as "Critical" or "Blocker" so that the development team understands the urgency and impact.
+- #### Assess the Impact:
+  - I would assess how the bug affects the core functionality, user experience, or business impact.
+  - Does the bug cause a crash, data loss, or compromise security?
+Understanding the severity and scope is essential to communicate effectively with stakeholders.
+  - If possible, I would investigate whether there are any temporary workarounds that could mitigate the issue and help users continue using the application without critical problems.
+- #### Communicate with Stakeholders:
+  - I would promptly inform key stakeholders, including the product owner, development team, and project manager, about the bug and its potential impact on the release.
+  - Clear communication is vital to ensure that all parties understand the risks.
+- #### Collaborate with Development Team:
+  - I would collaborate with the development team to determine how quickly the bug can be resolved.
+  - Depending on the nature of the bug, we would discuss whether it's feasible to fix it immediately, apply a patch post-release, or defer the release.
+  - If a fix is possible, we would assess the risks involved in implementing a last-minute change.
+  - I’d also consider the time required for retesting and ensure there’s no negative impact on other functionalities.
+- #### Retesting After Fix:
+  - Once the bug is fixed, I would prioritize testing the fix thoroughly and perform a quick round of regression testing to ensure the fix hasn’t introduced any new issues, especially in critical areas.
+  - If time is limited, I would focus on the areas related to the bug fix and its dependencies, minimizing the risk of regression while still delivering quality.
+- #### Release Decision:
+  - I would participate in the discussion with stakeholders on whether the release should be delayed.
+  - If the bug significantly impacts key functionalities or user experience, delaying the release might be the best option.
+  - If the bug is non-critical or has a workaround, and the release cannot be delayed, I would ensure that the team is prepared to release a hotfix or patch immediately after release.
+- #### Post-Release Monitoring:
+  - If the decision is made to release with the bug, I would ensure that we closely monitor the application post-release for any user-reported issues or incidents, with a plan for quickly addressing the bug.
+- #### Document Lessons Learned:
+  - After the issue is resolved, I would participate in a retrospective to analyze why the bug was not caught earlier, how we could improve our process, and whether adjustments to our test strategy, communication, or tooling are needed to prevent such situations in the future.

 ### Q: